forta-network/docs/docs/sdk.md

     - Low - minor oversights, negligible impact on users/funds
     - Info - miscellaneous behaviours worth describing
 - `metadata` - key-value map (both keys and values as strings) for providing extra information

+### hasAddress

+`hasAddress` is a convenience function on `Alert` meant for checking the existence of an address involved in the alert.
+The `addresses` array is truncated for space-efficiency, so this method uses a bloom filter to check for existence.
+It accepts a single string parameter: the address to check

 ## Label